Berkarar

 The Berkarar Shopping and Entertainment Centre (Berkarar söwda we dynç alyş merkezi) is a modern shopping mall located at 80 Ataturk Street in the Ashgabat, Turkmenistan.
-Opened on 26 December 2014, Berkarar is the largest shopping mall in Turkmenistan.
+Opened on 26 December 2014, Berkarar is the second largest shopping mall in Turkmenistan.

 History

 The facility was built by the Union of Industrialists and Entrepreneurs of Turkmenistan.

 The opening ceremony was held with the participation of President of Turkmenistan Gurbanguly Berdimuhamedov.